 We are currently not offering new Activity Group sessions.

-Immigrants Rising’s Wellness Support Groups help undocumented people stay grounded and connected to the community.
+Immigrants Rising’s Wellness Support Groups help undocumented people stay grounded and connected with the community.

-These 6-week Wellness Support Groups led by trained mental health providers or registered clinicians, are designed to help undocumented people feel less alone and more understood.
-The weekly virtual sessions are closed; meaning that advance registration is required, with the goal of creating a confidential space where 10-12 participants can feel grounded, find community, and share their unique experiences, challenges, and successes with one another.
+Advance registration is required to ensure a confidential space where 10-12 participants can feel grounded, find community, and share their unique experiences, challenges, and successes with one another.
 Click here to register and join a support group.

 Note: Though participation can be therapeutic, the groups are not a form of therapy.